xsdk-project/MathPackagesTraining2023/_lessons/krylov_amg_muelu/lesson.md

 <!-- <img src="arrow.png" width="30"> Rerun to verify that the solver is now converging. -->

-We can strengthen the preconditioner by increasing the number of symmetric Gauss-Seidel sweeps we are using as a preconditioner.
+We can strengthen the preconditioner by increasing the number of Jacobi sweeps we are using as a preconditioner.
 We switch `relaxation: sweeps` to 3.

 <img src="arrow.png" width="30"> Run
 ```
-./MueLu_driver_gpu.exe --xml=set2-sgs3.xml
+./MueLu_driver_gpu.exe --xml=set2-jacobi3.xml
 ```
 and verify that the number of iterations further decreased.